FrancescoGalli/impedance_analysis_project/README.md

 [Generate_data.py](https://github.com/FrancescoGalli/impedance_analysis_project/blob/main/generate_data.py) creates fictitious impedance data with a small simulated random noise
 ($\sim 1%$).
-To do so, the number and values of the frequency points, the circuit diagram and the physical description of its elements (i.e. the parameters) must be set by the user.
+To do so, the number and values of the frequency points, the circuit diagram and the physical description of its elements (i.e. the parameters) must be set by the user through a configuration file.
 With these two specifications the impedance function is created, and, according to the frequency points, the impedance complex data are calculated.
-After the generation, a random noise on both real and imaginary parts is added to the generated data, using `numpy.random.rand`.
+After the generation, a random noise on both real and imaginary parts is added to the generated data, using `numpy.random.rand` and a seed specified in the configuration file.
 The module then prints the impedance module and phase vs frequency of the results, and saves the graphs in a `.pdf` file and the points in a `.txt` file.